OpenBB-finance/OpenBB/website/content/terminal/guides/advanced/scripts-and-routines.md

 autoselect $ARGV[0]

 # End of routine
-# Please note that the outputs of this routine will be different than depicted, because, you are now in the future.
+# Please note that the outputs of this routine will be different than the depictions above, because, you are now in the future.
 ```

+For convenience, the routine file constructed in the example above can be downloaded directly [here](https://github.com/OpenBB-finance/OpenBBTerminal/files/10763257/demo_routine.openbb.zip).